MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 2.0 - ACPI

+**What is DSDT?**

+<p align="justify">DSDT stands for Differentiated System Description Table.
+It Is a major ACPI table and is used to describe what peripherals the machine has.
+Also holds information on PCI IRQ mappings and power management.</p>

+**What is SSDT?**

+<p align="justify">The SSDT is an ACPI decriptor table.
+It is encoded in AML in exactly the same way as the DSDT.
+It acts as a supplement to the DSDT.</p>

+Full information on DSDT and SSDT can be found at the link provided.
+Refer [DSDT](https://wiki.osdev.org/DSDT#:~:text=DSDT%20stands%20for%20Differentiated%20System,IRQ%20mappings%20and%20power%20management.) dan [SSDT](https://wiki.osdev.org/SSDT#:~:text=The%20SSDT%20is%20an%20ACPI,a%20supplement%20to%20the%20DSDT.)

 **DSDT vs SSDT Patching**

 <p align="justify">As documented by Dortania, "Do not add your DSDT to OpenCore; it's already in your firmware.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your configuration based on the architecture of your CPU".</p>